MOCKITO CHANGE LOG¶

 Enhancement: Changed some truthy or equality tests to identity (

-) tests.
-This reduces edge-cases where some user object defines__eq__
+is) tests.
+This reduces edge-cases where some user object defines__eq__or__bool__.
+(Hello _numpy_!)

 Release 1.1.0 (May 2, 2018)¶